junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Even for saving the world, again?"
 Lucifer grinds ruthlessly.
 "Even for saving your brother and your best buddy, and your dear mommy and daddy?"

-"No -- And my parents are already dead, can't believe you're still using them as baits."
+"No -- And my parents are already dead, can't believe you're still using them as bait."
 Sam snorts.

 Lucifer looks at him like a teacher looking at a slow student.
 "Sam, Sam," he says with a half-hearted sigh.
 "Where did dead souls go nowadays?
 I thought you already figured that out.
 Meeting your proxy Dad is one thing, what do you say, ready to meet your real Dad now?"